edwardlavender/flapper/README.md

     barriers to movement (such as coastline), detection probability and information provided by the gaps between detections.
-  - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm to examine patterns of space use of benthic/demersal animals.
+  - **`dc()`.** This function implements the ‘depth-contour’ (DC) algorithm to examine patterns of space use.
 This relates one-dimensional depth time series to a two-dimensional bathymetry surface to determine the extent to which different parts of an area might have (or have not) been used, or effectively represent occupied depths, over time.
   - **`acdc()`.** This function implements the ‘acoustic-centroid depth-contour’ (ACDC) algorithm to examine patterns of space use.
-    This integrates the locational information provided by acoustic detections and concurrent depth observations to infer where benthic/demersal animals could have spent more or less time over the period of observations.
+    This integrates the locational information provided by acoustic detections and concurrent depth observations to infer where tagged animals could have spent more or less time over the period of observations.
   - **`pf()`** is a particle filtering routine that refines time-specific maps of the possible locations of an animal (from `ac()`, `dc()` or `acdc()`) via a particle simulation and filtering